“I Want to Kill Someone”

-“I want to kill someone,” a man said after entering a small town’s police station.
+“I want to kill someone,” a man said after entering a small town’s sheriff’s office.
 Any time someone issues such a threat, it can be alarming.
-When that person enters a police station to confess such a desire to his local sheriff, all parties concerned should consider this an elevated threat.
+When that person enters a sheriff’s office to confess such a desire to his local sheriff, all parties concerned should consider this an elevated threat.
 When the individual making such a threat is a 6’8” and 350lb. man with a history that warrants a level of scrutiny from local law enforcement officials, the audience to such a threat drops everything else to address the man’s concerns.

 Officer June, the wife of Sheriff Dan Anderson, was working front desk duty the morning this 6’8” and 350lb. man entered the station and issued his threat, and she was also working the radio dispatch.
 The problem for June Anderson that morning was she was the only person in the station when this man entered.

 The sheriff’s office did not consider the man violent, as he had no criminal record, but he did have a history of unpredictable behavior that put him on their radar.
 He suffered from a mental illness that required regular medication, and the fact that he was not on his medication on this particular morning was obvious, for he did not direct his anger at one particular person.
 His anger was more general, and he sought a release.

 “He had his hands splayed out at the sides of his head, and he was squeezing his fingers together, as he repeated that line, ‘I want to kill someone,’ over and over,” June said.
 “When I asked him for how I might be able help him, he repeated, ‘I want to kill someone,’ and he added, ‘I need to talk to Sheriff Dan.’